DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-In October 2011, we were told that the Apostolic (Baptist) church was providing resources to partly refurbish some houses, and to build a small backpacker camping ground, a vegie garden and a shop.
+In October 2011, we were told that the Apostolic (Baptist) church was providing resources to partly refurbish some houses, and to build a small backpacker camping ground, a vegetable garden and a shop.
 The computers were initially seen as an asset in this overall plan.
-By early 2012, considerable work had been done, and we were told that the community was aiming for self-sufficiency over 10 years.
+By early 2012, considerable work had been done, and we were told that the community was aiming for self-sufficiency over ten years.
 The church members were living onsite, and appeared to have a significant influence in guiding the direction of the community, although it was difficult to ascertain whether the ideas were coming from the church or from the